 Institute: a major unit that coordinates and promotes faculty and student research and scholarly and creative activities on a continuing basis over an area so wide that it extends across department, school or college, and perhaps even beyond campus boundaries.
 The unit may also engage in public-service activities stemming from its activities, within the limits of its stated objectives.

 Center: a unit, sometimes one of several forming an Institute, that furthers research, scholarly and creative activities, and public service in a designated field; or a unit primarily providing facilities and services for other units and departments.

 Laboratory: a non-departmental organization that establishes and maintains facilities for research and scholarly and creative activities in several departments.

 Station: a unit that provides physical facilities for interdepartmental research and scholarly and creative activities in a broad area, sometimes housing other units and serving several campuses.

 Each RSO will be headed by a Director.
-A selection committee will be appointed by the Dean of the College/Administrative unit.
-The jurisdictional Dean(s) shall make the final recommendation for appointment to the Provost and President.
+A selection committee will be appointed by the Administrator supervising the unit and the Administrator shall make the final recommendation for appointment to the AVP for Research who will forward the request to the supervising Vice President.

 RSOs may have diverse types of affiliates.
 Some examples are given below: